neo-ngd/NEO-Tutorial/smartContract/Smart_Contract_basics.md

-# Your first Smart Contract - Initial Token Offering
+# NEO Smart contract 101

 ## 1. Contract structure
 Let's have a look at our basic hello world contract